Othniel C. Marsh House

 "work on these old birds and on the many fossil animals of N. America has afforded the best support to the theory of evolution which has appeared within the last 20 years.
 With cordial thanks, believe me,

 The Cardiff Giant

 Photo from the George Grantham Bain Collection at the Library of Congress

 Even as Marsh developed the field of paleontology and piqued Americans' interest in fossils and the world of prehistory, he found himself having to defend the integrity of the science from those who sought to twist it for their own gain.
 Perhaps no example of such behavior was more egregious than that of the men behind the famed Cardiff Giant hoax.

 In 1869, two workmen were digging a well on a farm in upstate New York when their shovels hit stone.
 Further digging uncovered a foot, which in turn revealed the entire body of a massive man, some ten feet tall, apparently petrified in gypsum.
-Word of the discovery spread quickly, and crowds began to gather, hoping to catch a glimpse of the unearthed wonder.
+Word of the discovery spread quickly, and crowds gathered, hoping to catch a glimpse of the unearthed wonder.
 Given the intense interest, it wasn't long before the farm's owner, William “Stub” Newell, started charging admission to see the Giant, sharing the profits with his business partner and distant relative George Hull, who had commissioned the statue, which was specially designed to look as old as possible, and buried it on Newell's farm a year earlier.
-Hull, an atheist, had specifically dreamt up the hoax to mock a verse in the Bible's Book of Genesis which states that giants once roamed the earth.
+Hull, an atheist, had specifically dreamt up the hoax to mock a verse in the Bible's Book of Genesis, which states that giants once roamed the earth.

 loving people."
 Marsh's revelation was followed by public admissions from Hull and even the sculptor of the Giant that it had all been a hoax, which caused interest (and profits) to fade quickly.